+How can I schedule a visit to RISD Interior Architecture?

 +What about diversity on campus?

 RISD has 2,400 students from a wide variety of cultural backgrounds.
 Students come from all over the United States, and 19 percent of undergraduate students are from over 84 countries.
 Of undergraduate students, 20 percent are US citizens of African, Asian, Hispanic or Native American backgrounds.
-The Office of Intercultural Student Engagement is a resource center for students of color that assists the community in shaping a culturally inclusive and supportive environment in which all members contribute to and benefit from their time at RISD.
+The Office of Intercultural Student Engagement is a resource center for students of color, international students, LGBTQ+ students, and first generation RISD students, that assists the community in shaping a culturally inclusive and supportive environment in which all members contribute to and benefit from their time at RISD.

 +Is there a large international student population at RISD?

 Both undergraduate and graduate students are highly diverse and come from Australia, Cambodia, China, France, Greece, India, Indonesia, Japan, Jordan, Kuwait, Lebanon, Mexico, New Zealand, Qatar, Saudi Arabia, Singapore, South Korea, Spain, Turkey, U.K., and the U.S.

 +What resources does RISD have for international students?

 RISD’s Office of International Student Services offers a range of support services including maintenance of visa status, academic advising and assistance with community and personal matters.

 Another nearby resource is Buxton International House at Brown University, which is a home-away-from-home for international students studying in Rhode Island.
 Clubs and organizations at RISD that may be of interest include the RISD ACA (Asian Cultural Association), the Korean Student Association and the Latin Alliance.

 +Who do I contact with questions about my international student visa (I-20)?